supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 > - $X$ implies $Y$
 > - $Y$ is functionally determined by $X$

+- Functional dependencies are [[Implication|implications]].
+The converse is NOT true all the time.
 - Functional dependencies can also be defined between set of attributes.
 $$
 \{A, B\} \rightarrow \{C\}